OppNHeimer/retro-Hanoi/readme.md

 $ open index.html
 ```

+## Game Play

+### Goal

+Restack the tower on a different platform.

+Make the game more challenging by starting with a taller tower.
+Try to solve the puzzle in the fewest possible moves.

+### How to

+Click to select a tower piece.
+Click above a different platform to move the piece.

+### Rules

+ Only the top piece of a tower may be selected.
+ A piece cannot be moved atop a smaller piece.

 ## A little more about Retro Hanoi

 Retro Hanoi was created as an exercise to practice basic DOM manipulation using JavaScript and jQuery.
 The game was built in only a few days after only a few weeks of experience writing code.